denisPavlenko7610/RDTools/Readme.md

 ```
 ## AllowNesting
 This attribute must be used in some cases when you want meta attributes to work inside serializable nested structs or classes.
-You can check in which cases you need to use it [here](https://dbrizov.github.io/na-docs/attributes/special_attributes/allow_nesting.html).

 ```csharp
 public class NaughtyComponent : MonoBehaviour